projectcontour/contour/site/docs/master/grpc-tls-howto.md

 There are few preconditions that need to be met before Envoy can automatically reload certificate and key files:

 - Envoy must be version v1.14.1 or later
-- Bootstrap configuration must be generated with `contour bootstrap` using `--resources-dir` argument, see [examples/contour/03-envoy.yaml][4]
+- The bootstrap configuration must be generated with `contour bootstrap` using the `--resources-dir` argument, see [examples/contour/03-envoy.yaml][4]

-### Rotate using the contour-cergen job
+### Rotate using the contour-certgen job

-If using the built-in Contour certificate generation the following steps can be taken:
+When using the built-in Contour certificate generation, the following steps can be used:

 1. Delete the contour-certgen job
  - `kubectl delete job contour-certgen -n projectcontour`
 2. Reapply the contour-certgen job from [certgen.yaml][1]

-# Conclusion
+## Conclusion

 Once this process is done, the certificates will be present as Secrets in the `projectcontour` namespace, as required by [examples/contour][5].